-Back by popular demand, our Annual Workplace Class Action Report Webinar is on Tuesday, February 11, 2013.
+Back by popular demand, our Annual Workplace Class Action Litigation Report Webinar is on Thursday, January 22, 2015.
 Click here to register and attend.
+It’s free!

-Our readers have given us wide-ranging feedback over the last three weeks since the launch of the 10th Annual Report in the second week of January.
-Over 5,500 copies of the report have been downloaded to clients and the readers of our blog.
-We are pleased with the positive press we received from commentators, including Forbes, The Wall Street Journal, Corporate Counsel, Law360, Insurance Business America, and Bloomberg BNA Daily Labor Report and Class Action Reporter (read more here, here, here, here, here, and here).
+Our readers have given us wide-ranging feedback since the launch of the 11th Annual Report earlier this month.
+We are pleased with the positive press we received from commentators, including Forbes, Law 360, BNA Class Action Reporter, Corporate Counsel Magazine, and SHRM (click here, here, here, and here to read more.)

-For an interactive analysis of 2013 decisions and emerging trends, please join us for our annual webinar offered in conjunction with the publication of our 10th Annual Workplace Class Action Report.
-The Report’s author, partner Gerald L. Maatman, Jr., along with partners Lorie Almon and Ian Morrison, chairs of our wage & hour and ERISA class action groups, will cover a changed national landscape in workplace litigation.
+For an interactive analysis of 2014 decisions and emerging trends, please join us for our annual webinar offered in conjunction with the publication of our 11th Annual Workplace Class Action Report.
+The Report’s author, partner Gerald L. Maatman, Jr., along with partners Lorie Almon and Ian Morrison, chairs of our wage & hour and ERISA class action groups, will cover a changed national landscape in workplace class action litigation.

 Other significant developments to be addressed include: